 Early rumours suggested Apple was going to go completely go off-piste with its first pair of over-ear headphones, possibly adding in reversible earcups and customisation on a similar scale to the Apple Watch.
 This hasn’t quite come to pass, but the AirPods Max are still unique in many ways.

-They’re striking to look at and stand out far more than a pair of Bose NC 700s or Sony WH-1000XM4s.
-Smooth, rounded metal cups are paired with a mesh-covered band and a dial that looks like it’s been plucked right off the Apple Watch 6.
-I wasn’t convinced at first, but after a few weeks of wearing them pretty much every day, I am thoroughly converted – at least when it comes to the style.
+They’re striking to look at and stand out far more than a pair of Bose NC 700s or Sony WH-1000XM5s.
+Smooth, rounded metal cups are paired with a mesh-covered band and a dial that looks like it’s been plucked right off the Apple Watch Series 7.
+I wasn’t convinced at first, but after more than a year of wearing them pretty much every day, I am thoroughly converted – at least when it comes to the style.

-What I have noticed during my time wearing the AirPods Max is that a striking look isn’t always best for a pair of headphones you wear everywhere.
+However, what I have noticed during my time wearing the AirPods Max is that a striking look isn’t always best for a pair of headphones you wear everywhere.
 They stand out in the street, even more so with the green or pink options.
-Obviously this is intended, but I am not sure how comfortable I am wearing such an obvious pair of £549/$549 headphones wherever I go.
+Obviously this is intended, but I am not sure how comfortable I am wearing such an obvious pair of headphones wherever I go.

 Still, a lot of thought has been put into the headphones’ design and importantly how they’re different from ‘cheaper’ best headphone options.